gauge-sh/tach/README.md

 pip install modguard
 ```
 ### Usage
-Add an `module.yml` to the root directory of the module you're creating an interface for.
+Add a `module.yml` to the root directory of each module you're creating a boundary for.
 Create a `tag` that will be used to specify module dependencies:
 ```python
 # core/module.yml
 tags: ["core"]